THE DREAMER PROJECT

 The Dreamer Report — YouTube

-Every perception shift is a piece of the data.
+Every perception shift is a note in the record.

 Join Martin Lenclos in The Dreamer Report — experimenting, noticing what shifts, and sharing what he finds.